triclestip/jscad-test/README.md

 # jscad-starter
 A simple, empty starter project for JSCAD.
-It auto-rebuilds STLs on any change.
+It auto-rebuilds STLs on every change.

 # Usage
 Using this repo as a base, you'll be able to quickly bootstrap your JSCAD projects.
 Please follow these steps, to get a working project within minutes: